Environmental Institute for Stewardship & Leadership

 • Confident Intermediate skiers only

-• December, January, February, and March Sessions
+• December, January, and February Sessions

 • Participants must bring their own ski gear & Powderhorn lift ticket